 Tickets: From £43 for Thursday 3 pm to 8 pm, £65 all day Saturday or £87 for the Chelsea By Twilight gig on Friday.

 Not as snooty as Ascot, not as chic as Goodwood, but a brilliant race and guaranteed laugh.
-Hats in the posh stands, smart casual on the double decker buses, or bikinis (check weather forecast) on the Hill.
+Hats in the posh stands, smart casual on the double-decker buses, or bikinis (check the weather forecast) on the Hill.

 Tickets: £15 to £105 in the enclosures on Ladies’ Day, £25 to £130 on Derby Day.
 Free on The Hill (£15-20 for Family Enclosure).

 The Summer Exhibition is now in its 250th year and this is your chance to see grandpa’s Sunday painting alongside works by the art world’s great and.
 Ignore the jibes, this is a brilliant way to see art – painting, sculpture, installations, architects’ models – and buy it.